Christin-paige/meet/README.md

 ### Meet is a serverless progressive web application (WPA) with React using a test driven development (TDD) technique.
 The application uses the Google calendar API to fetch upcoming events.

-The Meet App will use a serverless function to take care of the logic obtaining the access token for authorization.
-It will also be able to scale automatically as the user base grows or the amount of usage increases.

 ## Feature 1: Filter Events By City
 ### Scenario 1: When user hasn’t searched for a city, show upcoming events from all cities.
 - Given user hasn’t searched for any city